rails/rails/guides/source/5_0_release_notes.md

 ### Deprecations

-*   Deprecated returning `false` as a way to halt Active Model and `ActiveModel::Valdiations` callback chains.
+*   Deprecated returning `false` as a way to halt Active Model and `ActiveModel::Validations` callback chains.
 The recommended way is to `throw(:abort)`. ([Pull Request](https://github.com/rails/rails/pull/17227))

 ### Notable changes